Singaporean citizens can apply for an ESTA

 The ESTA was established in 2009 for the purposes of streamlining the processing of visa waiver applicants and to provide U.S. Customs and Border Protection, as well as the Department of Homeland Security (DHS) with the capability to pre-screen travelers against numerous no-fly, criminal, and terrorist list databases.
 Thus, since 2009 Singaporean citizens have been required to obtain an approved ESTA application to enter the United States.
 However, in the instance an Singaporean citizen is denied or ineligible for ESTA, or wishes to visit the United States for more than 90 days or for other travel purposes than those allowed under ESTA, then the Singaporean passport holder would need to apply for the relevant U.S. visa.

 Singaporean citizens must apply online for ESTA.
-An ESTA is required prior to boarding the air or sea vessel to the United States, and should be applied for at least 72 hours before departure.
+An ESTA is required prior to boarding the air or sea vessel, or driving through the border, to the United States, and should be applied for at least 72 hours before departure.
 A valid, un-expired electronic passport must be used for the ESTA application.
 Applicants can review the detailed ESTA requirements as well as visit the ESTA FAQ for more information before starting on their ESTA application.

 An approved ESTA application does not provide an Singaporean citizen the same level of rights as a U.S. visa holder.
 A U.S. visa applicant will need to file a more comprehensive application form, called the DS-160 and attend an interview at a U.S. consulate or embassy.
 Furthermore, depending on the type of visa, applicants may need to prepare additional documents to prove the genuineness of their U.S. travel plans and purposes before entering the country.